 From Elvis (who was born in a shotgun house) to the Talking Heads, folk-rock singer Jeff Buckley (who lived in one), John Mellencamp (who based his song "Pink Houses" on shotguns), and Bruce Springsteen (who mentions shotgun houses in his song "We Take Care of Our Own"), the fascination for the shotgun house in popular culture may be unparalleled in residential architecture.
 The “bare essentials” house style – with its small footprint and challenging layout – originated in New Orleans in the 1800s.

 Once a symbol of poverty and even targeted for demolition in many major cities of the South, the style has survived after becoming an important urban house type in the mid-19th century – and is now appreciated as a major part of New Orleans and America’s architectural history.
-Today, preservationists as well as potential homeowners are buying and restoring existing shotgun homes.
-Perhaps the most popular example of an innovative restoration is a Waco, Texas, house that was featured on HGTV's Fixer Upper.
+Today, preservationists, as well as potential homeowners, are buying and restoring existing shotgun homes.
+Perhaps the most popular example of an innovative restoration is a Waco, Texas, which was featured on HGTV's Fixer Upper.

 Join us as we explore the interesting and captivating history of this intriguing house style, which has slowly worked its way back into the architectural landscape.

-This Shotgun style house, with shallow hip roof and covered front porch, in Tupelo, Mississippi, is famous for being the birthplace of Elvis Presley (photo by Markuskun Public Domain).
+This Shotgun style house, with a shallow hip roof and covered front porch in Tupelo, Mississippi, is famous for being the birthplace of Elvis Presley (photo by Markuskun Public Domain).

 What is a Shotgun House?